beatrice-occhiena/Computational_intelligence/Labs/Lab_10/README.md

 .
 # Lab 10: Tic-Tac-Toe with Reinforcement Learning

+My starting point was the original code from the official course repository.

+### Magic Square Trick

+A magic square, in the context of this game, is a specific arrangement of numbers that plays a crucial role in simplifying the win condition check.
+In a standard 3x3 magic square, each cell contains a unique number from 1 to 9, and the sum of the numbers in any row, column, or diagonal is always the same.

+`MAGIC = [2, 7, 6, 9, 5, 1, 4, 3, 8]`

+- **Efficient win check**: In Tic-Tac-Toe, a player wins if they can line up three of their marks (either X or O) in a row, column, or diagonal.
+By using a magic square, if the sum of the magic square numbers corresponding to a player's marks is `15`, then that player has achieved a winning combination

 ### Integrating Symmetry Recognition

 The game of Tic-Tac-Toe has a number of both **rotational and reflective symmetries** that can be exploited to reduce the number of states that need to be learned.
 In fact, a borad rotated or mirrored represents the `same strategic situation`.